ryukirisame/learningjs/execution-context.md

 1. Environment Record
 2. Outer (Reference to parent Lexical Environment)

-### Function LE
+### Function's LE
-The function Lexical Environment uses a Function Environment Record, which is basically an extension of DER.
+The function's Lexical Environment uses a Function Environment Record, which is basically an extension of DER.
 So basically,
 ```
 FunctionEnvironmentRecord = DER + parameters + arguments + function name + super + this binding logic
 ```
 The FER simply adds extra fields on top of DER.

-### Function VE
+### Function's VE
-The function variable environment uses the normal declarative environment record as its environment record.
+The function's variable environment uses the normal declarative environment record as its environment record.

 ### Final Model